cbbisht2004/Yogi/README.md

-# VoiceAssistant
+# Yogi

-VoiceAssistant is a Python-based project designed for voice interaction, automation, and assistant functionalities.
+Yogi is a Python-based project designed for voice interaction, automation, and assistant functionalities.
 The project is modular and extensible, supporting various tools and APIs for voice processing and automation tasks.

 ## Project Structure

-- `agent.py` - Main agent logic for the assistant.
+- `agent.py` - Main agent logic for Yogi.
 - `api.py` - (Empty) Placeholder for API endpoints or integrations.
-- `prompts.py` - Contains prompt templates or logic for the assistant.
+- `prompts.py` - Contains prompt templates or logic for customizing Yogi's behavior and personality.
-- `tools.py` - Utility functions and tools used by the assistant.
+- `tools.py` - Utility functions and tools used by Yogi.
 - `requirements.txt` - Python dependencies for the project.
 - `todo.json` - Task tracking in JSON format.
 - `notes.json` - Project notes and metadata.